Ericson2314/rust-papers/README.md

 this is the difference between (on top, my plan) a reference where the *referenced location* is borrowed, and (on bottom, status quo) a borrowed location holding a reference.
 The latter can only be dropped, but the former can be moved around too.
 I don't have a complete plan, but this opens the door to storing a reborrowed reference and the reference that reborrows it together in the same struct.
-This is related to the [first wishlist item](https://github.com/tomaka/vulkano/blob/master/TROUBLES.md) of Tomaka's Vulanco library.
+This is related to the [first wishlist item](https://github.com/tomaka/vulkano/blob/master/TROUBLES.md) of Tomaka's Vulkano library.
-[I do have a plan for making box and other owning pointers a unique reference newtype.
+[I do have a plan for making Box and other owning pointers unique reference newtypes.
 I will present it a few sections later.]

 Finally, before I end this section, a few words on how this relates to other proposals.